Linuxfabrik/monitoring-plugins/check-plugins/nginx-security/README.md

 * **The configuration tree check fails on a stock installation by design.** The distributions ship `0644` for files and `0755` for directories, and the benchmark's hardening target is `0640` and `0750`, so world-readable is a finding.
 World-writable and world-readable are reported apart, because only the first is a defect on any system.
 Exclude the check with `--ignore=^Config tree access$` if the site accepts the distribution default.
 * A web server running in a container shows up in the host's process list under a mapped user id.
 Only processes sharing this host's mount namespace are counted, so a containerised NGINX does not make the host's check report a stray account.
 * Whether a loaded dynamic module is really needed is a judgement only the operator can make.
 The check lists what is loaded and leaves the decision; `--ignore=^Dynamic modules$` records that it has been made.
+* **The request body check fails on a stock installation by design.** A configuration that never mentions `client_max_body_size` does not leave the body unlimited, it caps it at 1 MiB, which is small enough to reject an ordinary file upload with a `413` that names no cause.
+The benchmark asks for the limit to be written out, at a value the site has decided on.
+Such a value carries `(default)` in the result column.
+* Every `client_max_body_size` the configuration sets is reported, whatever block it sits in, so a permissive `location` is visible even when the `http` block is restrictive.
+Which block a value belongs to is not resolved.
+The benchmark names no upper bound, because how large a request an application has to accept is an application question; only a `0`, which removes the limit entirely, is reported as a finding.

 ### Data Collection